Signed in as:

 K9PAD provides fully trained Service Dogs to approved clients that meet our eligibility criteria.
 We provide the Service Dog to the client at no cost.
 We do charge a $2000 equipment and training fee.
 This fee is due before graduation.
 These Service Dogs remain under K9PAD ownership.
-Our two primary focuses are Ehlers-Danlos Syndrome and Post Traumatic Stress Disorder.
 Clients must undergo Team Training.

 In 2016, K9PAD was incorporated as a federal non-profit.
+In 2021 we became a Registered Charity: 65390299RR0001.
 Headed by a board of directors, our entire program is made up of volunteers.

 We do not have a permanent location.
 We are currently borrowing a training space at a private residence in Hammonds Plains.
 Training is also conducted around HRM and in public places.